Realizability of tropical pluri-canonical divisors

-As it turns out, the question can be reduced to the realizability problem for so-called \emph{normalized covers}.
+Our approach to the realizability problem crucially relies on the techniques developed in \cite{BCGGM19}.
 Recall that the authors of \cite{BCGGM19} canonically associate to any smooth curve with $k$-differential an admissible, normalized, cyclic, potentially ramified and disconnected cover $\pi : \hat X \to X$ with abelian differential $\omega$ on $\hat X$ and a deck transformation $\tau : \hat X \to \hat X$ such that $\omega^k = \pi^\ast \eta$ and $\tau^\ast \omega = \zeta \omega$ for a primitive $k$-th root of unity $\zeta$.
-Recall that the $k$-Hodge bundle admits a natural stratification by so-called \emph{types} $\mu = (m_1, \ldots, m_n) \in \bZ^n$ such that the sum of the $m_i$ is $k(2g-2)$.
+The $k$-Hodge bundle admits a natural stratification by so-called \emph{types} $\mu = (m_1, \ldots, m_n) \in \bZ^n$ such that the sum of the $m_i$ is $k(2g-2)$.
 The moduli space of multi-scale $k$-differentials $\bP \Xi^{k} \overline \cM_{g,n}{(\mu)}$ was introduced in \cite{CMZ19}.
 It is a compactification of the projectivized strata $\bP \Omega^k \cM_g(\mu)$ of the $k$-Hodge bundle and parametrizes normalized covers in its interior.
-Accordingly, we define a \emph{tropical normalized cover} in Definition~\ref{def:tropical_normalized_cover} to be a tropical Hurwitz cover $\hat \Gamma \to \Gamma$ in the sense of \cite{CMR16} such that the legs of $\hat\Gamma$ and $\Gamma$ encode a \mbox{(pluri-)}canonical divisor and additionally we require a deck transformation on $\hat \Gamma$ as well as compatibility conditions mimicking the above.
+In order to make use of this theory, we define a \emph{tropical normalized cover} in Definition~\ref{def:tropical_normalized_cover} to be a $k$-cyclic tropical Hurwitz cover $\hat \Gamma \to \Gamma$ such that the legs of $\hat\Gamma$ and $\Gamma$ encode a \mbox{(pluri-)}canonical divisor and additionally we require a deck transformation on $\hat \Gamma$ as well as compatibility conditions mimicking the above.
+Our notion of $k$-cyclic tropical Hurwitz cover is a special case of an unramified $\bZ/k\bZ$-cover in the sense of \cite{LUZ24} which in turn builds on the notion of tropical Hurwitz covers as defined in \cite{CMR16}.
 Again we introduce a tropical moduli space in analogy to the algebro-geometric setting.